AidanBugs/Obsidian/1) CWRU/In Progress/CSDS343 - Theoretical Computer Science/Time and Space Complexity.md

 $HAMILTONIAN CYCLE \leq_p TRAVELING SALESMAN$

 Given $G$ on instance of Ham cycle problem.
 Create a network of cities + costs and a budget $K$.
 Make each vertex a city. set $K=n$ and if there is an edge between 2 verticies make the cost between them $1$ else $2$.

+Proof left as exercise for the reader (trivial).